 Questions regarding the tuition status for University Fellows can be directed to the Office of Diversity, Inclusion, and Funding in the Graduate School via email firstname.lastname@example.org.

 For all eligible fellowships administered by the program/department/school level, you may submit the non-resident tuition remission form directly to the Bursar’s Office.
 The current Fellowship Information Form process will be retired.

-Continuing Graduate students who earned University Fellowship remission of their instructional and non-resident (if applicable) tuition in the Spring Term:
+Continuing Graduate students who earned University Fellowship remission of their non-resident (if applicable) tuition in the Spring Term:

 - Based on eligible appointments, eligibility will carry over automatically to the following summer term.

 - Departments do not need to provide any additional information to the Bursar’s Student Account Office for the summer tuition remission to occur.